 Also known as Mon Rocher ou Les Frères, little information is available on its origin.
 In 1900, it was annexed by Beau Champ.

 Just before Bel Air, there is a small village called Caroline which had a sugar mill, built-in 1831 and operated until 1890.

 On the road to Bonne Mère region, situates the tall chimney of Constance Manès, also known as Belle Vue, built in around 1831.

 The region is known as Belle Marre, the sugar mill located near the mountain of Fayence and shut down around 1860.

 There was already a sugar mill in 1820 and it was closed in 1904.
 Petite Retraite chimney is classified as National Heritage.

 In Poste de Flacq, there was a sugar mill called Providence, constructed in 1817 by J. Lemarie and demolished in 1885.

 The origin of Sans Souci goes back to Beau Rivage.
 Beau Rivage was displaced to Sans Souci.
 Sans Souci was closed in 1946.

-Pierre Mazery constructed the sugar mill in 1856 and named it Solitude, later became Sebastopol.
+Constructed in 1856 and was known as Solitude, which later became Sebastopol.
 In 1891, Deep River annexed it.